 While the evolution can be unnerving, plenty of organisations are already making significant headway into the now-accelerated future, steadily shifting into the next decade of workplace transformation to keep up.
 However, now is not the time to sit back.
 Businesses have to find new ways to take a bigger leap to identify the right workplace structure for them and staying adaptable, agile and resilient are the key traits for survival.

 Rolling out the road map for the next generation workforce

 To facilitate the transition, flexible spaces are no longer perceived as exclusive territories for start-ups and small and medium-sized enterprises (SMEs).
 They are now an essential component of the future of business – even for large corporations.
+Research has shown that in the past two years, 58% of Australian organisations had already planned to downsize their traditional leased office footprint.
+On top of that, 55% looked into adopting flexible solutions and embracing the concept of the alternate workspace by supplementing traditional office spaces with coworking and serviced offices.
+Beyond Australia, the number of worldwide coworking spaces is expected to grow at an annual rate of 13% by 2022.
 So what drives this changing landscape locally and globally?

 Mitigating litigation & financial risks

 First of all, it is unsurprising that we are witnessing this evolution.
 Coworking and serviced offices provide businesses with the advantages of flexibility and state of the art facilities, while mitigating litigation and financial risks that are associated with their traditional counterpart.
 While traditional private office spaces are typically bound with long term leases, agile real estate solutions like JustCo coworking spaces, on the contrary, allow rapid growth, contraction and workspace re-structuring with relative ease.